What is autism? Spectra.Blog explores the definition for autism spectrum disorder / condition (ASD / ASC)

 Check out a few of the common ‘autistic traits’ below…

-The common sub-types of autism tend to be described as ‘classic autism’ and high functioning autism.
-The latter includes Asperger’s and Pathological Demand Avoidance (PDA).
+The common sub-types of autism, until summer 2018 at least, tended to be described as ‘classic autism’ and high functioning autism.
+The latter included Asperger’s and Pathological Demand Avoidance (PDA).
 Almost half of people identified as having ASD are said to have average to above average intellectual ability; so autism isn’t linked to low intellect.
 Autism is essentially a condition affecting communication and processing, at varying levels – hence the ‘spectrum’ – no two autistics are the same!

-There’s no cure for autism, although people on the autistic spectrum may undergo various therapies that help them to develop their own skillsets.
+There’s no cure for autism, although people on the autistic spectrum may undergo various therapies and techniques that help them to develop their own skillsets.

 There is a useful graphic which we have shared here, called ‘The family of pervasive developmental disorders’, sourced from the excellent website “PDA Resource” which has links to various recommended websites, blogs, documents, graphics etc. This graphic is by Newson, Marchal and David.
-This graphic shows nicely the relationship between the different ‘sub-types’ of autism.
+Althoigh dated now, this graphic shows nicely the relationship between the different ‘sub-types’ of autism.

 Please note that as we always say in each blog post, here at Spectra.blog, we don’t claim to be experts about Autism Spectrum Disorders; the information we post here is based purely on our own exposure and experiences.
 We do not claim to be experts on any form of autism.